jedisct1/opendns-dnsdb/README.md

 Ruby client library for the OpenDNS DNS database ("Security Graph").

-The OpenDNS DNS database is similar to a passive DNS database, keeping track of all the DNS records observed over a 90 days period.
+The OpenDNS DNS database keeps track of DNS records observed by OpenDNS public resolvers over a 90 days period.

-It also computes extra features based on these log files, suitable for building classifiers.
+It also computes extra features based on these log files, suitable for building classifiers and reputation systems.

 Installation
 ------------